The Newtonian Limit of Hermitian Gravity: Bardeen Potentials

 When looking at linearized theory in general relativity, it is useful to decompose the perturbations in terms of the scalar (S), vector (V), and tensor (T) perturbations such that~\cite{Mukhanov:1990me}

 In studying what kind of potential is generated by a point mass, it is only necessary to consider scalar perturbations which correspond to fluctuations of mass density with respect to the background field.
-The other two types of perturbations are produced by rotating masses, in the case of tensor perturbations (which represent gravitational waves) by non-axially symmetric rotating masses.
+Vector and tensor perturbation can be produced {\it e.g.} by amplified vacuum fluctuations of vector and gravitational fields in inflation.
+In macroscopic systems, vector perturbation are sourced by a time dependent dipole of some localized mass distribution, while tensor perturbations (gravitational waves) are sourced by a time dependent quadrupole of a mass distribution.
+Typical astronomical sources of vector and tensor perturbations are rotating binary stars.
 For the scalar perturbations, the perturbation metric can be expressed in terms of the scalar fields $E, B, \phi$ and $\psi$

-The fields that make up the metric perturbation are not invariant under gauge transformations, i.e. coordinate transformations generated by $x^{\mu}\rightarrow x^{\mu} + \xi^{\mu}(x^{\nu})$, where $\xi^{\mu}(x^{\nu})$ is an infinitessimal vector field\footnote{For the case of scalar perturbations, $\xi^{\mu}(x^{\nu})=\left(\xi^0, \partial_i \xi\right)^T$.}.
+The fields that make up the metric perturbation are not invariant under gauge transformations, {\it i.e.} coordinate transformations generated by $x^{\mu}\rightarrow x^{\mu} + \xi^{\mu}(x^{\nu})$, where $\xi^{\mu}(x^{\nu})$ is an infinitessimal vector field~\footnote{For the case of scalar perturbations, $\xi^{\mu}(x^{\nu})=\left(\xi^0, \partial_i \xi\right)^T$.}.
 One can show that it is possible to construct so-called gauge invariant potentials.
 The advantage of a gauge invariant formulation is that the remaining potentials represent physical quantities invariant under diffeomorphisms.
 In general relativity for a flat background metric, the gauge invariant potentials, also known as Bardeen potentials, are given by

-One can introduce an analogous construction in Hermitian gravity which satisfies the symmetries of the theory.
+One can introduce an analogous construction in Hermitian Gravity which satisfies the symmetries of the theory.
 An analysis of these symmetries indicates the $E, \phi,$ and $\psi$ fields must be real, while the field $B$ is not imposed with any such constraint and thus has its own complex conjugate $\bar{B}$.
-Under these conditions, the Hermitian gravity analog of the Bardeen decomposition for the scalar metric perturbation can be constructed:
+Under these conditions, the Hermitian Gravity analog of the Bardeen decomposition for the scalar metric perturbation can be constructed:

 Under an infinitesimal transformation $\mbox{\boldmath$z^m\rightarrow z^m + \xi^m(z^n)$}$, the metric perturbation transforms as follows